 Use cases of Robotic Process Automation in Operations

 There are common operations that can fit almost any industry.
 Here is how you can optimize them:

-35. Updating inventory records: Inventory management typically involves reconciliation across multiple systems because it is difficult for companies to integrate all of their inventory management functions in one system.
+35. Updating inventory records: Inventory management typically involves reconciliation across multiple systems because it is difficult for companies to integrate all their inventory management functions into one system.
 RPA bots can easily automate this cross-system negotiation and communication.

 36. Refund: The refund process is much less streamlined than the company’s more frequent processes, resulting in significant delays and customer dissatisfaction.
-This is troubling because customers seeking reimbursement are already unhappy customers, and their dissatisfaction could lead to them sharing their complaints with others, damaging your company’s image.
+This is troubling because customers seeking reimbursement are already unhappy, and their dissatisfaction could lead to them sharing their complaints with others, damaging your company’s image.

-UiPath worked with a credit reporting firm for 8 weeks to automate part of the refund process, reducing manual work by 90%.
+UiPath worked with a credit reporting firm for eight weeks to automate part of the refund process, reducing manual work by 90%.

 37. Compliance: Changing commercial, regulatory, or tax requirements, such as the introduction of VAT in Dubai in 2018, requires businesses to check thousands of records.
-Landmark, a UiPath customer, has used RPA to process thousands of records.
+A UiPath customer, Landmark, has used RPA to process thousands of records.

 Examples of using RPA in Supply Chain Management and Logistics